 Local management on projects and operations must have a proper understanding of the local (working) conditions.
-The scale of local operations is often too small to warrant a full-fledged organization, REPORT OF THE BOARD OF MANAGEMENT including extensive support services and staff departments.
-This is addressed through regular visits by responsible managers and employees from the relevant business units and support from central staff departments at head office as well as by involving (local) external advisors.
+The scale of local operations is often too small to warrant a full-fledged organization,

 FINANCIAL RISKS

 POLITICAL AND CREDIT RISKS

 These include risks related to unrest or disruption due to political developments and violence, and the risk of non-payment by clients.
 Boskalis operates strict acceptance, credit and hedging policies with respect to political, foreign exchange and payment risks.
 Other than in the case of very strong, creditworthy clients with an undisputed credit history, all substantial credit risks are normally covered by means of credit insurance, standby letters of credit, bank guarantees and/or advance payments.
 Revenues and earnings are only recognized in the accounts where there is sufficient certainty that they will be realized.